 I asked the ‘receive payment’ operator how the new system was working for them, and he said that in addition to the chaos that the old system had caused, they were actually in danger of being closed down for causing a hazard, therefore they had to change.
 He said that having made the change, not only had they solved the problems, but they found they could wash more cars per hour and that if they had known that in the first place, they would always have designed it this way, it was just common sense!
 Ahhh how often do we wish for that elusive ‘un’ common sense?

-Tackling the waste known as “Mura”, from the Japanese for unevenness, emanated from the Toyota Production System (TPS) and if you read Toyota’s brochure on TPS, this is what they say about the benefits for business:
+Tackling the waste known as “Mura”, from the Japanese for unevenness, emanated from the Toyota Production System (TPS) and if you read Toyota’s brochure on TPS, this quote is what they say about the benefits for business.
+A perfect description of my car wash!

 "A smooth, continuous and optimised workflow, with carefully planned and measured work-cycle times and on-demand movement of goods, reduces the cost of wasted time, materials and capacity.
 Team members can concentrate on their tasks without interruption, which leads to better quality, timely delivery, and peace of mind for customers."